Tip — Fred.\ has already defaulted the region of this search to find Canada Cruises. Refine your criteria and hit search.

 Our Alaska cruises also offer a great way to see this part of the world.
 You could even combine a tour of this American state with a stay in Canada at the beginning or the end.

-9 Aug 2017 for 10 nights on board Norwegian Jade
+26 Aug 2017 for 15 nights on board Serenade of the Seas

 Eastern Canada has much to offer; Halifax and St John are the gateways to Nova Scotia's picturesque landscapes and unspoiled rugged natural beauty.
 New Brunswick boasts vast forests, purling streams, gentle hills, rich farmlands, and a spectacular coastline dotted by historic towns.
 Prince Edward Island, Charlottetown is Canada's smallest providence in terms of area and population, but more than makes up for this with the friendliness of its people and its natural beauty.